-In addition to a clean and sanitary environment, Jonathan's Restaurant provides a safe environment.
-One of our goals here at Jonathan's Restaurant is to operate an accident-free restaurant.
+In addition to a clean and sanitary environment, the Wurst Haus German Deli & Restaurant provides a safe environment.
+One of our goals here at the Wurst Haus German Deli & Restaurant is to operate an accident-free restaurant.
 A safe restaurant takes teamwork and effort on everyone's part.
 Everyone who works with cleaning chemicals will receive training on the use of those products, and will be tested following the guidelines of OSHA Hazard Communication Standard, Title 29 Code of Federal regulations 1910.1200.

-Safety meetings will also be used to review information presented from the initial training, and a safety representative will be selected for the Employee Associate Board of Directors.
+Safety meetings will also be used to review information presented from the initial training.
 Management's role is to provide the daily monitoring of safe work practice developed from these meetings.